rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-fpd_TestSpec.md

 ### Test Startup Requirement

-Prior to commencing the test, it is necessary for the Test to initialize all FP LEDs.

-Before the test begins, the Test must ensure that the state of all FP LEDs is set to ON.

-The supported discrete `LED` colors should be read from the setting files to set and get during the validation.
+NA

 ### Emulator Requirement

-Emulator shall be capable of setting different `LED` colors to perform this test.
+Emulator will boot with the `LED` configurations that should include
+1. Number of discrete `LED`s, available
+2. Supported colors for each `LED`

 ### Control Plane Requirement

-The control panel should able to read the color of the LED through the specialised devices that shall identify the `LED` color and shall provide the same information to the control panel.
+The control panel should able to read the color of the `LED` through the specialised devices that shall identify the `LED` color and shall provide the same information to the control panel.

 ## Discrete Power `LED` control